walshbr/introduction-to-text-analysis/archives/nines.md

 Preservation
 Sustainability
 **Open Access** refers to the copyright status of a collection of materials.
 While there are different levels and variants, open access broadly means that the materials are available with little to no restrictions.
-You may have tried to access a resource from an online newspaper only to be told that you need to subscribe to see their content.
-Open access materials can be juxtaposed with paywalled materials:
+Open access materials can be juxtaposed with paywalled materials: you may have tried to access a resource from an online newspaper only to be told that you need to subscribe to see their content.

 Interoperability